y-board/light-the-y/_modules/board.md

 order: 12
 ---

-## Design Your Own Y-Board

 Now it's your turn to customize your board.
 Write code to make it your own.
-You could make it into a three-key piano, display a spectacular light show, or anything else.
+You could make it into a five-key piano, display a spectacular light show, or anything else.
 The possibilities are endless!
 Just be sure to put all the skills you've learned to good use!

 <details markdown="block">
 <summary markdown="span">Remember to change `main.cpp` before continuing...